plcrodrigues/py.BI.EEG.2013-GIPSA/README.md

+# DEPRECATION NOTICE

+This dataset is now included in [moabb](https://github.com/NeuroTechX/moabb).
+Original pull requests can be found [here](https://github.com/NeuroTechX/moabb/pull/57) and [there](https://github.com/NeuroTechX/moabb/pull/283).
+This repository only contains example and sanity testing of the dataset.

 # Brain Invaders 2013 Dataset

 Repository with basic scripts for using the Brain Invaders 2013 dataset developed at GIPSA-lab.
 The dataset files and their documentation are all available at